DogFingerStudios/NoEscape-Docs/Home-Plan.md

-Let’s evaluate whether your horror game—set in the 1940s Qusqui-Paris, with a 20-story Torre-Casa de Runa under siege by the Sombra-Qhari Guerrillas—is too much for you to program solo.
+Let’s evaluate whether your horror game—set in the 1940s Qusqui-Paris, with a 20-story Torre-Casa de Runa under siege by the Sombra Insurgents—is too much for you to program solo.
 As a professional programmer with 25 years of experience in C++ and C#, specializing in backend high-performance systems, you bring a strong skill set to the table.
 I’ll break this down by scope, technical demands, your expertise, and realistic timelines, while considering the game’s features: survival horror mechanics, permadeath, multiple endings (rooftop rescue or kill-all), a 20-floor tower, and cultural elements.

 ---